-There are different types of depression disorders.
+There are various types of depression disorders.
 Certain events in our life can cause some while chemical changes in our brain can cause others.

-Symptoms can range from minor to chronic, so it’s very important to know these types of disorders and their symptoms for you to seek professional help.
+Symptoms can vary from minor to chronic, so it’s very crucial to know these types of disorders and their symptoms for you to seek professional help.

-Some of these disorders have similar symptoms so it is never a wise choice to self diagnose yourself.
+Some of these disorders have similar symptoms.
+It’s not a wise choice to self-diagnose yourself.

 1. Psychotic Depression

-Sometimes people with depression can lose a sense of reality and experience what we call psychosis.
+People with Depression can lose a sense of reality and experience what we call psychosis.

 Psychosis is a subtype of major depression that involves one experiencing hallucinations (hearing or seeing things that aren’t there) and delusions(having false beliefs that aren’t true).